Home / News / Technology / AI / OpenAI Lawsuits: An Overview of ChatGPT’s Courtroom Challenges

 New York Times Complaint Over Copyright Infringement

-The New York Times has initiated legal action against OpenAI and its investor, a technology giant, on grounds of copyright infringement.
+The New York Times has initiated legal action against OpenAI and its technology giant investor for copyright infringement.

 The lawsuit asserts that these entities utilized millions of articles from the newspaper without proper authorization to train their artificial intelligence (AI) models, including the widely recognized AI platforms ChatGPT and Copilot.